microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 1. Click on the "Metagenomics" tab on the left vertical navigation bar.
 2. Select the "Run a Single Workflow" option from the dropdown.
-3. A unique Project/Run Name with no spaces (underscores are fine).
+3. Enter a unique Project/Run Name with no spaces (underscores are fine).
-4. A description (optional, but recommended).
+4. Enter a description (optional, but recommended).
-5. The workflow desired from the drop-down menu.
+5. Select the workflow desired from the drop-down menu.
 6. Select if the input data is interleaved (YES by default).
 If the data is paired select NO and it will allow you to upload both forward and reverse files.
 7. Select the input file box and paste in the desired URL or choose a file from the button on the right.
 For this example, we will use [SRR7877884's R1](https://portal.nersc.gov/cfs/m3408/test_data/SRR7877884/SRR7877884_1.fastq.gz).
 8. Paste the FASTQ URL for the associated R2 file ([SRR7877884's R2](https://portal.nersc.gov/cfs/m3408/test_data/SRR7877884/SRR7877884_2.fastq.gz)) or select a file using the file selection menu.